izztafiq/Portfolio/README.md

 # Smart_Face_Surveillance_Camera

 This is my Final Year Project during my last year at Unikl MIAT.
+This IOT project I made by using Python

 # Problem Statement